gristlabs/grist-help/help/investment-research.md

 Open the right panel, and select “Chart” tab / “Widget” subtab.

 For this first chart, under “Chart type", select “Pie Chart”.
-To construct this chart, two series are required: the first one will be used as labels, and the second as values.
+To construct this chart, first select a label, and then select a series to summarize in the pie chart.
 Since we want the chart to show “category_code” as labels, select this series from the "Label" dropdown.
 We want to use “funding_total_usd” as values, so this should be listed at the top of the “series” list in the configuration panel.
 As you move your mouse over the items in that list, use the double vertical bars that show up to drag and drop a series at the top of the list.
 Alternatively, you can hide the other series from the list by clicking the trash icon.

 ![20-chart-vis-fields](images/investment-research/20-chart-vis-fields.png)